Alzheimer's Documentary Series

 >>I did.

-But when you add on or layer with the color of your skin, so identifying as Black or African American, brings unique experiences.
+And I don't want to take that away, but when you add on or layer with the color of your skin, so identifying as Black or African American brings unique experiences.

 We have members who may not actually have a care partner, so they find ways to get support in their every day.